-- 1. Have safeguarding at the heart of everything we do; - Maximise opportunities to hear the voice of all of our children and do all we can to 2. understand their lived experience; - 3.
-Maximise opportunities to teach our children how to keep safe both in the real and virtual world; - Support the child's development in ways that will foster security, confidence and 4. independence; - 5.
-Provide an environment in which children feel safe, secure, valued, respected and confident;
+- 1. Have safeguarding at the heart of everything we do. - We will maximise opportunities to hear the voice of all of our children and young people and do all we can to understand their lived experience. - Maximise opportunities to teach our children / young people how to keep safe both in the real and virtual world.

-1 Wherever the word "staff" is used, it covers ALL staff on site, including ancillary and supply staff, and volunteers working with children.
-8
+&lt;sup>2 Wherever the word "staff" is used, it covers ALL staff on site, including ancillary and supply staff, and volunteers working with children